dirkjan/portfolio/collections/_posts/2025-03-24-illustration.md

 ### Regular icons

 The BuyBay grading software uses the [Lineair icon library](https://linearicons.com) for icons on regular buttons.
 This library contains 1000 icon images, but that was not enough for all purposes so I had to create several new icons in the same style.
 Here are some samples.
-The blue icons are examples from the Lineair icon library, the green icons are mine.
+The blue icons are examples from the Lineair icon library, the green icons are my designs.

 {% include framework/shortcodes/figures.html
   path="/assets/images/gen/content/blog-illustration/icons/lnr"